stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

     * Accuracy rate of 83% between the predicted anomaly and the actual one
     * False negative rate of 35% between the predicted anomaly and the actual one
     * Recall rate of 65% between the predicted anomaly and the actual one
-* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
+* **Metrics measurment**
-  Comparison of False Negative Rates after implementation to baselines' False Negative Rates over the test set.
+  Comparison of False Negative rates and recall after implementation to baselines' False Negative rates and recall over the test set.

 ## Plan
 * Phase 1: Dataset exploration